 On arrival you will find homemade wine from the owners vineyard and a selection of fruit from the trees in the garden.

 There is a resident cat who loves greeting our guests, he lives in the grounds of the villa and the owners ensure he is fed at all times.

 Unit 1: Open-plan living/dining room/kitchen.
 1 shower room.

-First floor: 2 double bedrooms with shower room en-suite.
+Sprial staircase up to First floor: 2 double bedrooms each with TV & shower room en-suite.
 1 twin bedroom.
 (This level can also be accessed via a seperate entrance at the side of the house).

 Unit 2: Open-plan living/dining room/kitchen.
 Double sofa bed for 1 person.
 1 shower room.

 First floor: 2 double bedrooms.
 1 shower room.